HL7Austria/AIST-PICA-R5/input/pagecontent/overview.md

 - We do not use other FHIR Resources other than AuditEvents to keep the effort for implementers as small as possible.

 Considerations for Event Time:
 - ae.meta.lastUpdated could also be used, as this value is always set.
-However this only captures when the server last conduced the write operation on the AuditEvent, and thus is *not used* as event time.
+However, this only captures when the server last conduced the write operation on the AuditEvent, and thus is *not used* as event time.
 - EventTime could also be considered via ae.recorded.
 This field only captures when the AuditEvent was recorded, but not when the underlying process occured, and thus is *not used* as event time.
 - EventTime could be tracked via the referenced based-on resources, for example Task.executionPeriod, however one Task can have multiple AuditEvents occuring, and a Task will also not always be available, as this would require FHIR based workflow management within the organization.

 #### Conformance perspective

 Core perspective to enable conformance checking.
-Requires the tasks the were conducted to be documented in a machine readable format:
+Requires the tasks that were conducted to be documented in a machine readable format:
 - **Task** in the form of a machine readable code.

 ##### What does the conformance perspective do?

 This perspective is the minimal requirement to enable conformance checking of processes.
 As every task that is done for a patient is documented with a machine readable code, reconstructed processes contain what has happened when for which patient.
 During conformance checking the processes can be filtered only to tasks relevant for the checked process.

 Note that it is possible that one task is part of multiple processes.
-For example a blood test (snomed code 396550006), could be part of a general health screening, or for checking the iron content before a blood donation.
-Thus it is recommended to also consider the *care-pathway* perspective.
+For example, a blood test (snomed code 396550006), could be part of a general health screening, or for checking the iron content before a blood donation.
+Thus, it is recommended to also consider the *care-pathway* perspective.

 ##### Considerations